What is bladder cancer?

 After surgery for a cystectomy, urine needs to be expelled from the body in one of the following ways:

-- Redirected through the intestinal tissue, known as an ileal conduit, with an opening or ‘stoma’ on the abdominal wall.
+- Redirected through the intestinal tissue (ileal conduit), with an opening or ‘stoma’ on the abdominal wall.
 The patient wears a pouch externally on the skin to collect urine; or

 - The patient’s bladder is removed and replaced with loops of their own bowel, fashioned into a pouch.
 This is known as an orthotopic neobladder and there is no change to normal bowel function as the patient continues to pass urine naturally through the urethra.